This will be a Zen Practice sesshin devoted to the sewing and repairing of kesas and rakusus to be led by Zen Nun Françoise Kosen Laurent

 There will also be Japanese Calligraphy workshops offered at this sesshin

-On Saturday and Sunday there will be zazen before breakfast and after supper with 2 periods of sewing in between.
+On Friday and Saturday there will be zazen before breakfast and after supper with 2 periods of sewing in between.
 On Sunday we will have a half day of zazen, lunch and then samu before going home.

 During this sesshin we will also be offering workshops on Japanese calligraphy.
 The workshops, which are aimed at those with little or no previous experience, will be led by John Callaghan, who has practised shodo (the way of writing) with his teacher, Keiko Harada, since 1997.
 Early booking is recommended as space is limited.
 All equipment and materials will be provided.

 Please note: Participants must only follow one activity during the weekend.
 Please state whether you will be sewing or doing calligraphy.